Impact

 Risk and Exploitability

 The CVSS base score of 5.1 indicates moderate severity, and the EPSS score of less than 1 % points to a low likelihood of exploitation.
 The issue is not listed in CISA’s Known Exploited Vulnerabilities catalog, suggesting no widespread active exploitation yet.
-Attackers need only a publicly accessible webmail interface; no authentication or privileged access is required.
+Based on the description, it is inferred that attackers need only a publicly accessible webmail interface; no authentication or privileged access is required.
 The exploit is delivered client‑side via a crafted URL, making prevention rely on patching the server.

 OpenCVE Enrichment